 Apo A-1, apolipoprotein a-1

 This test measures the amount of apolipoprotein A in your blood.
-It helps your healthcare provider figure out your risk for cardiovascular disease.
+It helps your healthcare provider determine your risk for cardiovascular disease.

 Apolipoprotein A is a protein carried in HDL ("good") cholesterol.
 It helps start the process for HDL to remove bad types of cholesterol from your body.
 In this way, apolipoprotein A can help to lower your risk for cardiovascular disease.
 Although apolipoprotein A levels can be measured, it's more common to measure the HDL and LDL ("bad") cholesterol when looking at cardiovascular risk.

 You may need this test to see if you are at increased risk for heart disease.
 You may also need this test if you have already had heart problems such as a heart attack.
 This test is not used as often as a lipid profile.
 A lipid profile measures HDL and LDL cholesterol.
 But some studies suggest that apolipoprotein A test results are a good measure of your heart disease risk.